16 | Kiss And Kill

 I stare at her evenly, refusing to let her words affect me.
 A part of my mood dampens at her words, realizing she hasn’t changed at all.
 It truly is sad that she still acts like that.

-Lily’s stern and arrogant face doesn’t falter, her determination almost admirable.
+Nicole’s stern and arrogant face doesn’t falter, her determination almost admirable.
 She’s still obsessed about Callum, even though something in her doesn’t want her to be.
 It’s actually worrying - perhaps she should be mentally evaluated.

 Whilst there is a part of me that is feeling down, another is feeling gleeful.
-Lily mentioned how Callum will be back with her soon.
+Nicole mentioned how Callum will be back with her soon.
 Insinuating that they broke up.
 Did he finally see how much of a b*tch she is or did he do it because he felt guilty about me?

 I can only ask Callum that - and I’m definitely not ready for that.